Laboratory

 Anatomic Pathology

-Cytology plays an important role in diagnosing cancer at a cellular level.
-Specimens from body secretions and washings are prepared and analyzed to detect cancer before surgery or radiation/chemotherapy begins, often before any symptoms appear.
+Cytopathology plays an important role in diagnosing cancer at a cellular level.
+Specimens from body fluids, washings, brushings, and fine needle aspiration biopsies are prepared and analyzed to detect cancer before, during and after surgery or radiation/chemotherapy begins, often before any symptoms appear.
+Patient reports are issued by medical specialists called pathologists.

 Useful Resources